CodeDevelops/TaskBookly-Community/SECURITY.md

 ## Reporting a vulnerability

-Reports may **NOT** be reported in Issues and should be reported via email to **report@taskbookly.com**.
+Reports may **NOT** be reported thru a (Security advisory)[https://github.com/CodeDevelops/TaskBookly-Community/security/advisories/new] in the **Security** tab.
 This is because security vulnerabilities can cause serious issues and should only be reported privately to minimize spread & damage.

 > [!CAUTION]
 > The rule above is strictly inforced.
-Any issues opened detailing security vulnerabilities will result in them being deleted and the author being banned from opening any more issues.
+Any issues opened describing or detailing security vulnerabilities will result in them being deleted and the author being banned from opening any more issues.

 ## What is considered a security vulnerability?